 Counselling can help to develop self-compassion, allowing you to live life with less self judgment and criticism and to enjoy a healthier, gentler and more accepting relationship with yourself!

-Grant recently offered a wonderful presentation on self-compassion last month.
+Grant recently offered a wonderful presentation on self-compassion.
 His presentation was full of information and resources about the benefits of self-compassion and ways to become more self-compassionate.

 Check out his insightful presentation here!